altwohill/altwohill.github.io/_posts/2018-05-06-SilverStripe-React-GraphQL.md

 silverstripe-graphql is iterating quickly.
 But the doco remains supurb.
 [This](https://github.com/silverstripe/silverstripe-graphql/blob/2/README.md) is really an invaluable resource.

+### If you use PhpStorm, use give my GraphQL helper a shot ###

+This won't be needed in the future as I hear there are changes being made to the silverstripe-graphql introspection, but for now you might find [this helper](https://github.com/twohill/silverstripe-phpstorm-graphql) useful.

 ## Authentication is a bit hard ##

 This isn't directly related to GraphQL, but SilverStripe 4 has an all new authentication system.
-I'm told it's *wonderful* but it really does feel like a [dishwasher api](https://www.silverstripe.org/blog/cutting-through-the-noise-why-silverstripe-4-will-use-reactjs/#Diswashers_have_terrible_APIs_33).
+Sure it's more flexible, but it really does feel like a [dishwasher api](https://www.silverstripe.org/blog/cutting-through-the-noise-why-silverstripe-4-will-use-reactjs/#Diswashers_have_terrible_APIs_33).

 Compare this login with SS3: